sec-bit/awesome-buggy-erc20-tokens/README.md

 ## Problems in ERC20 Token Contracts

-[ERC20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) is one of the most popular Ethereum token standards[[1\]](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
+[ERC20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) is one of the most popular Ethereum token standards[[1]](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
 As of June 20th, 2018, more than 90,000 ERC20 token smart contracts have been deployed according to [statistics from Etherscan](https://etherscan.io/tokens).
 Here is a daily trend chart of ERC20 contracts created according to our statistics:

 ![ERC20 Contracts Created on main Ethereum network every day](img/erc20-creation.jpeg)

+### Security Incidents in Smart Contracts

+ERC20 Token specification has gone through challenges and improvements during its growth.
+Lots of critical security issues have been revealed,  some of which have led to severe financial losses [2-11] for developers, investors, even Ethereum community as well.

+On June 18th, 2016, the DAO hack caused a total loss of over 3,600,000 ethers(ETH) worth over a billion dollars, and the Ethereum hard-fork afterwards led to the Ethereum community breaking apart [[2]](https://medium.com/@pullnews/understanding-the-dao-hack-for-journalists-2312dd43e993).

+On April 22th, 2018, the attack on BeautyChain(BEC) contract hardly decreased the token price to zero via pouring astronomical tokens to exchanges through an integer overflow [[3]](https://medium.com/secbit-media/a-disastrous-vulnerability-found-in-smart-contracts-of-beautychain-bec-dbf24ddbc30e).

+On April 25th, 2018, a similar integer overflow got uncovered in SMT.
+Hackers minted and dumped a tremendous amount of tokens, resulting in SMT's collapse [[4]](https://smartmesh.io/2018/04/25/smartmesh-announcement-on-ethereum-smart-contract-overflow-vulnerability/).

+On May 20th, 2018, another integer overflow problem was found in EDU along with other three Token contracts, causing that anyone could transfer out other accounts' balance [[5]](https://mp.weixin.qq.com/s/lf9vXcUxdB2fGY2YVTauRQ).
+After further analysis, SECBIT Lab caught this bug in at least 81 contracts (CVE-2018–11397, CVE-2018–11398) [[6]](https://mp.weixin.qq.com/s/9FMt_TBSb9avL78KEAXHuA).

+On June 12, 2018, a team led by Professor Zhang from Tsinghua -360 Enterprise Security Research Center uncovered a series of overflow bug in ERC20 smart contracts (CVE-2018-11687, CVE-2018-11809, CVE-2018-11810, CVE-2018-11811, CVE-2018-11812) [[7]](https://www.secrss.com/articles/3289).
+SECBIT Lab has revealed more than 800 contracts with the same problem after scanning over 20,000 contracts deployed on Etherscan [[8]](http://www.chaindd.com/3083754.html).

-Though a huge amount of assets are managed by those ERC20 token contracts, the contracts by themselves are not always secure as supposed.
-Lots of critical security issues have been revealed,  some of which have led to severe financial losses [2-6].
-Another type of problems is the incompatibility.
-Some ERC20 token contracts do not follow the ERC20 standard strictly, which is troublesome to developers of DApps on ERC20 tokens [7, 8].
-Other types of problems do exist in ERC20 token contracts as well.
+### Failure of Satisfying ERC20 in Many ERC20 contracts

+Lots of ERC20 token contracts do not follow the ERC20 standard strictly, which is troublesome to developers of DApps on ERC20 tokens [12-14].

+Thousands of deployed Token contracts referred to incorrect example code on Ethereum official website and OpenZeppelin, resulting in several functions failing to meet ERC20 standard.
+After upgrading Solidity compiler to 0.4.22, incompatibilities would arise and these contracts could not perform normal transactions on decentralized exchanges (DEX) or DApp in most cases [[12]](https://medium.com/loopring-protocol/an-incompatibility-in-smart-contract-threatening-dapp-ecosystem-72b8ca5db4da), whereas a majority of DApp developing teams were off guard and unaware of such a problem.

+Several Token contracts added redundant checks in standard approve(), requiring that the approved \_amount smaller or equal to the current balance.
+However, it makes DEX employing protocols like 0x hard to finish approve() in advance, asking the Token developing team transfer a huge amount of tokens to the exchange's intermediate account ahead which violates the target of employing ERC20 standard and brings about inconvenience.

+Since it is defined optional to set common querying interfaces like name(), symbol() and decimals() in ERC20 specification [[1]](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md), many Token contracts left them out or named them differently, such as NAME(), SYMBOL() and DECIMALS(), making it harder for DEX and DApp developing.

+Another point worth mentioning is that two events - Transfer and Approval should get fired under certain circumstances described by ERC20 specification [[1]](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
+In fact, many Token contracts omitted Approval event referring to Ethereum official website [[14]](https://github.com/ethereum/ethereum-org/pull/865).
+This omission causes great difficulty for developers listening to relevant events, undermining the development of DApp ecosystem.

+### One Solution: Collecting Buggy Token Contracts

+Statistical summaries from security organizations and experts indicate that critical vulnerabilities are hiding in smart contracts, taking the 'TOP 10' by NCC group [[15]](https://www.dasp.co/) as an example:

+- Reentrancy
+- Access Control
+- Integer Overflow
+- Unchecked Return Values For Low Level Calls
+- Denial of Service
+- Bad Randomness
+- Front-Running
+- Time manipulation
+- Short Address Attack
+- Unknown Unknowns

+These might be just the tip of an iceberg.
+Recent research together with the aforementioned point of view state clearly that the scale of problems in smart contracts deployed on Ethereum could go beyond our imagination.

 We made a collection of past bugs and vulnerabilities, including:

 1. vulnerabilities in Token contracts
 2. incompatibilities due to inconsistency with ERC20
-3. excessive authorities of Token administrators [[16\]](https://medium.com/@peckshield/highly-manipulatable-erc20-tokens-identified-in-multiple-top-exchanges-including-binance-d158deab4b9a)
+3. excessive authorities of Token administrators [[16]](https://medium.com/@peckshield/highly-manipulatable-erc20-tokens-identified-in-multiple-top-exchanges-including-binance-d158deab4b9a)

 ## Why This Repo?

-There are many projects in Ethereum community contributing to the ecosystem of smart contracts, such as 'A guide to smart contract security best practices' [[17\]](https://github.com/ConsenSys/smart-contract-best-practices) maintained by Consensys and 'OpenZeppelin, a framework to build secure smart contracts on Ethereum' [[18\]](https://github.com/OpenZeppelin/openzeppelin-solidity) developed by OpenZeppelin.
+There are many projects in Ethereum community contributing to the ecosystem of smart contracts, such as 'A guide to smart contract security best practices' [[17]](https://github.com/ConsenSys/smart-contract-best-practices) maintained by Consensys and 'OpenZeppelin, a framework to build secure smart contracts on Ethereum' [[18]](https://github.com/OpenZeppelin/openzeppelin-solidity) developed by OpenZeppelin.

 However, we found the fact that a majority of issues in buggy Token contracts come from refering, copying and modifying code without caution.
-Also, using incorrect example code is a cause.
+Also, using incorrect example code is an origin of bugs.
 It is difficult for beginners and developers of smart contracts to determine whether a contract snippet from main net contains bugs and identify these issues in seconds.

 In the belief that human-beings are good at learning from mistakes, we created this repo and would keep collecting known bugs and vulnerabilities in ERC20 token contracts, along with those got affected.